 The Humanities are under threat.
 In the UK, they are under attack from funding cuts, application of new criteria of relevance and impact.
 And many are responding with criticism of the relevance of the government’s “impact” agenda, and many voices are raised to reassert the value of the Humanities.

 It’s time to take a step back and look at what we really want to achieve.
 Recent years have seen relatively generous funding in many areas, and this in turn has led many to adopt agendas oriented towards funding bodies.
-In the Humanities, the collapse of funding schemes and the irrelevance of the systems of evaluation and rewards, offer us an opportunity to look at our work in an atmosphere unbiased by the race for grant funding.
-What do we really want to do?
+In the Humanities, the collapse of funding schemes, occurring as it does alongside the increasing understanding of the irrelevance of the systems of evaluation and rewards, offer us an opportunity to look at our work in an atmosphere unbiased by the race for grant funding.
+So what do we really want to do?

 One current problem is that in order to engage in the digital Humanities, the researcher normally has to apply for grant funding, meaning that they then have to orient the project towards the funding scheme’s foibles and priorities, and then, if successful, start to set up the project, buy computers, hire staff, make decisions about technical issues, set up a website, etc. This “micro-infrastructure”, constantly created anew for each project, to support the technical and administrative aspects of a project can contribute to building expertise and capacity in a research institution, but more often, everything dissipates at the end of the project funding.

-Now that the current climate means that trying to comply with the political requirement is futile, and the grant funding opportunities are drying up, we need a new approach.
-If a coordinated, permanent and sustainable research infrastructure were available, where experts run an enviroment to support researchers in the creation, sharing, linking and preservation of research outputs, then the researcher could be freed from the more mundane technical and administrative work and could concentrate on working on the areas of research where their intellectual effort is required.
+Now that the current climate means that trying to comply with the political requirements is futile, and the grant funding opportunities are drying up, we have the opportunity to try new approaches.
+If a coordinated, permanent and sustainable research infrastructure were available, where experts manage an environment to support researchers in the creation, sharing, linking and preservation of research outputs, then the researcher could be freed from the more mundane technical and administrative work and could concentrate on working on the areas of research where their intellectual effort is required.
 This “macro-infrastructure” could operate either at local, national level, or within a particular research community, or distributed between them.
 This will require some initial and ongoing funding, but there are huge potential economies compared to the multiple, fragmented micro-infrastructures.

 There is the potential to free the researchers from the distracting activities of funding, setting up and managing project micro-infrastructures, and to free them, to an extent at least, from irrelevant and obstructive political control.
 Researchers could spend their non-teaching time doing research and writing books, instead of spending their time writing research grant proposals, risk assessments and “impact” statements.